aws-cloudformation/aws-cloudformation-samples/hooks/java-hooks/sqs-policy-non-public/README.md

 - Avoid using a wildcard (*).
 Instead, name a specific user or users.

-Below is sample CloudFromation template that will trigger the hook.
+Below is a sample CloudFormation template that will trigger the hook.
 ```
 {
     "Resources": {